mayth/parasol/README.md

 * PostgreSQL 9.3
 * Bundler

+## Packages
+On Ubuntu, you may need to install these packages to install required gems:

+* build-essential
+* ruby-dev
+* libpq-dev

 # Setup
 1. Clone this repository.
 2. Create database user (role) on PostgreSQL.
 The user name is `parasol` by default (it can be changed by modifying `database.yml`).
 Note that the user should be able to create databases (CREATEDB).
 If not, you must create databases by your hand.